Selling

 What happens now that we have an accepted offer?

 Congratulations!!
-I’m so happy for you!
+You’re under contract!
 Once we’ve verbally accepted an offer, both parties will sign the contract.
-Once that happens, we’ll send a copy of the executed contract to the title company to begin bringing the abstract up to date and be ready for title work.
+Once that happens, my transaction coordinator will send a copy of the executed contract and instructions to the title company to begin bringing the abstract up to date and be ready for title work.

 Unless otherwise specified in the contract, the buyer’s investigations period begins three calendar days after the last signature and lasts 10 days by default.
 See the excerpt below from Page 2 of 6 of the contract: